avast/wanna-ml/docs/index.md

 Vertex AI native services are vast and welcomed, however we must have clear communication, interfaces, requirements and prioritization to cover all researchers and ML Engineers use cases within this ecosystem.

-WANNA will provide this thought its CLI, standardized project structure, CI/CD integration and addressing and supporting customer needs.
+WANNA provides this declaratively through its CLI and standardized project structure.

 ## Problem definition
 Remove barriers and standardize the management of ML projects on Vertex AI through the lenses of unified tooling.